thegetty/mummy-portraits-2/transmittal-text/markdown/21-Bibliography-APPEAR2-TR.md

 full: Verri, Giovanni, and Hariclia Brecoulaki.
 2023.
 “From the Face and the Expression of the Eyes”: Multidisciplinary Studies of Pigments in Ancient Greek and Roman Painted Surfaces.” *Technai: An International Journal for Ancient Science and Technology* 14: 51–69*.*

+id: Verri et al. forthcoming

+full: Verri, Giovanni, Hariclia Brecoulaki, (FIRST NAME) Mennenga, (FIRST NAME) Ignatiadou.
+Forthcoming. *Evoking Enargeia (ἐνάργεια): The Investigation and Color Reconstruction of the Portrait Bust of Psyche from Melos, Proceedings of CHROMA*.
+The Metropolitan Museum of Art.

+id: Verri et al. 2023

+full: Verri, Giovanni, Hero Granger-Taylor, Ian Jenkins, Tracey Sweek, Katarzyna Weglowska, and William Thomas Wootton.
+2023.
+“The Goddess’ New Clothes: The Carving and Polychromy of the Parthenon Sculptures.” *Antiquity* 97(395): 1173–92. https://doi.org/10.15184/aqy.2023.130.

 id: Verri and Saunders 2014

 full: Verri, Giovanni, and David Saunders.
 2014.
 “Xenon Flash for Reflectance and Luminescence (Multispectral) Imaging in Cultural Heritage Applications.” *The British Museum Technical Research Bulletin* 8: 83–92.